 🏘 Where to stay in Dahab

 - Lighthouse Camp: The newly built Lighthouse Camp rooms are just behind the Mojo Cowork Café.
-Situated in the center of Lighthouse, you can benefit from the many shops, restaurants and, of course, the sea less than 50 meters away.
+Situated in the center of the Lighthouse, you can benefit from the many shops, restaurants, and, of course, the sea less than 50 meters away.
 Each room is equipped with a comfy interior, ensuite bathrooms, and a private balcony.

 🧑🏻💻 Where to work from in Dahab

 - Mojo Cowork Café: Located next to Lighthouse Camp, you find Mojo Café that offers flexible half-day memberships for 5 Euro, and full-day memberships for 8 Euro.

 - Treats: Located in the lighthouse area, Treats is a great spot for breakfast and lunch as well as a short work session.

 - Flat White: What else do you need besides good coffee and a place with wifi?
 Yes, the sea.
 Located directly at the seafront, Flat White offers relaxing views, welcoming staff, and good food.
 You will find nomads here as well.

 - Blue Beach Club: The hotel offers a coworking-kinda space on its rooftop, which is pretty, instagramable, and good to check out.
 You can choose between a professional workstation under the sun or a child hammock.